ct6502/apple2ts-app/README.md

 - **TypeScript**: Type-safe JavaScript development
 - **Vite**: Fast build tool and development server
 - **Electron Forge**: Application packaging and distribution
+- **GitHub Actions**: Automated CI/CD with cross-platform builds and code signing

+## Customization

+### Splash Screen

+The application features a custom splash screen that displays for 4 seconds during startup.
+To customize:

+1. Replace `assets/splash.jpg` with your own image (recommended: 616x353 pixels)
+2. The splash screen will automatically use your image
+3. Falls back to text display if image is not found

 ## Apple2TS Integration